vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/List_interface.md

 ### **ArrayList class**

 + Written as 'arrayList'.
-+ It is an implementaion of 'List interface'.
++ It is an implementaion of "List interface".
 + It creates and uses resizable array of type E and size 10 to keep elements.

 ```